tatianegercina/FinTech/01-Lesson-Plans/03-Python/3/LessonPlan.md

 * CSV stands for comma-separated values.
 A CVS file follows a tabular form in which the first line is usually a header containing column names, and each subsequent line is a row containing values that intersect with each row-column pair.

-* The CSV module parses data in order to make it more easily accessible.
+* The `csv` library parses data in order to make it more easily accessible.

-* The CSV module includes a `reader()` function that parses CSV data by a separator or delimiter, and creates a `row` list object that contains the values for every row in the CSV data.
+* The `csv` library includes a `reader()` function that parses CSV data by a separator or delimiter, and creates a `row` list object that contains the values for every row in the CSV data.

   ```python
   csvreader = csv.reader(csvfile, delimiter=',')